CSHCN Medical Home Partnerships for Children and

 Core Function: Information Development and Dissemination, Technical Assistance and Outreach Training

-The Medical Home Project promotes medical homes for children with special health care needs by maintaining the state Medical Home Leadership Network (MHLN) of volunteer community-based, health care professional-parent teams.
-There are currently 20 teams across the state, each of which is typically composed of a pediatrician or family physician, a parent, a public health nurse, and a birth-to-three family resource coordinator.
+The MHPP helps communities organize to better identify and serve children with special health care needs through either Medical Home Leadership Network (MHLN) teams or Community Asset Mapping (CAM) Coalitions.
+The 16 Medical Home teams are volunteer community-based, health care professional-parent teams, typically composed of a pediatrician or family physician, a parent, a public health nurse, and a birth-to-three family resource coordinator.
 Some teams have added partners from schools, child care, mental health and other settings.
 The expert teams receive additional training through the MHLN and serve as resources on medical homes for colleagues in their counties.
 They also choose one or more areas of need in which to develop and carry out a plan to improve family-centered, coordinated care for children and youth in their communities.

-Currently the Medical Home Project is providing leadership for a new state initiative to explore the possibility of a system for universal developmental screening of young children.
+MHPP staff are providing leadership for the state initiative to help develop a system for universal developmental screening of young children.
 Project staff have researched and written a strategic plan to further this work and are working on a universal developmental screening implementation plan with the assistance of several workgroups.
-Project staff are also providing technical assistance to a related American Academy of Pediatrics CATCH grant in rural, Spanish-speaking Yakima County which is exploring implementation of universal developmental screening in that county.
+Project staff are also providing technical assistance to a related grant in rural, Spanish-speaking Yakima County, which is exploring implementation of universal developmental screening in that county.